A fast and stable approximate maximum-likelihood method for template fits: Derivation of the approximate likelihood

-To summarize, this alternative approximate likelihood is derived from the exact likelihood by using fewer approximations than Conway's likelihood, and it describes both the simulated and the data sample with Poisson statistics.
-As shown by Barlow and Beeston \cite{Barlow:1993dm}, maximum-likelihood estimation based on Poisson statistics performs better than a likelihood based on a Gaussian approximation.
+To summarize, this alternative approximate likelihood is derived from the exact likelihood without using a Gaussian approximation, in contrast to Conway's likelihood.
+It describes both the simulated and the data sample with Poisson statistics.
+As shown by Barlow and Beeston \cite{Barlow:1993dm} and elsewhere, maximum-likelihood estimation based on Poisson statistics generally performs better than a likelihood based on a Gaussian approximation for Poisson-distributed data.
 The alternative likelihood should therefore perform better in fits where the simulated sample used to produce the templates is small.

 Bins in which $a$ is zero should be ignored in the calculation, since they do not contribute anything to the yields.
-In practice, one can replace $a$ with a tiny number in this case, so that \eq{beta_solution} and \eq{alternative} always produces a valid number instead of dividing by zero or taking the logarithm of zero.
+In practice, one can replace $a$ with a tiny number, so that \eq{beta_solution} and \eq{alternative} always produces a valid number instead of dividing by zero or taking the logarithm of zero.